Earth topography with coastlines

 thingiverse

-This is a high detail globe of Earth's topography (highly exaggerated), designed as an educational tool.
-Several others exist on Thingiverse already - the difference of this one is that the outline of the continent has been raised slightly so that familiar coastlines can be picked out, making it better for teaching.
-Included are two hollow hemispheres which print with minimal plastic, without supports.
-Also included a complete sphere for anyone who wants to print using a more advanced method or to use this model for a different purpose.
-Update: if you like a challenge, try the model which opens to reveal the core with embedded magnets (https://www.thingiverse.com/thing:3561651) or crustal thickness (https://www.thingiverse.com/thing:3899023) Suggested things to study: Hawaii, in the Pacific Ocean, is part of a long chain of submarine mountains.
-These are volcanoes, formed as the ocean plate passes over an unusually hot part of the Earth's interior (a "hot spot" or mantle plume).
+This is a highly detailed globe of Earth's topography, designed with education in mind.
+Several others exist on Thingiverse already, but this one stands out for its raised continent outlines, making it easier to identify familiar coastlines and perfect for teaching purposes.
+Two hollow hemispheres are included, printed with minimal plastic and no supports required.
+A complete sphere is also provided for those who want to print using more advanced methods or repurpose the model for another use.
+Update: For a challenge, try printing the model that opens to reveal its core with embedded magnets (https://www.thingiverse.com/thing:3561651) or crustal thickness (https://www.thingiverse.com/thing:3899023).
+Recommended study topics include: Hawaii, located in the Pacific Ocean, is part of a long chain of submarine mountains formed by volcanoes as the ocean plate passes over an unusually hot part of the Earth's interior, known as a "hot spot" or mantle plume.
 How many of these tracks can you find?
-Mountain belts - these form at convergent plate boundaries, where one tectonic plate collides with another.
-The Himalayas are a great example of this; how many more can you find?
-Ocean trenches exist where one plate subducts (descends beneath) another, giving a band of extremely deep ocean.
-The deepest of these is the Mariana trench, in the northwest of the Pacific ocean.
+Mountain belts form at convergent plate boundaries where one tectonic plate collides with another.
+The Himalayas are a great example; how many more can you identify?
+Ocean trenches exist where one plate subducts beneath another, creating an extremely deep ocean.
+The deepest of these is the Mariana trench in the northwest Pacific Ocean.
 Where else can you find subduction happening?
-Why are the trenches often next to a belt of mountains?
-A ridge runs down the middle of the Atlantic Ocean - this is where oceanic crust is created.
-Where are the other mid-ocean ridges?
-Print Settings Printer Brand: Wanhao Printer: Wanhao Duplicator i3 V2 Rafts: No Supports: No Resolution: 0.1 mm Infill: 20% Notes: Printed without a raft or supports; the hollow sections are able to bridge at the top.
-To get a good quality print with minimal infill, I suggest the following guidelines: Print with at least 6 base layers 10 top layers - this will give you a good finish over the infill Print with two walls, slowly!
-There are lots of direction changes in the outer skin, so I printed at 60 mm/s for the infill but only 20 mm/s for the exterior.
-If your printer is very rigid, you may be able to go faster.
-Make sure your z-height is well calibrated.
-The better the first layer, the better the seam...
-Post-Printing Glue two halves together with superglue.
-I printed in HatchBox Silver PLA @ 200C, which looks great...
-How I Designed This Surface height data source: ETOPO1 (https://ngdc.noaa.gov/mgg/global/global.html) Surface height was scaled using a black-to-white monochrome image generated using the Generic Mapping Tools (GMT - http://gmt.soest.hawaii.edu).
-A second image was generated depicting the coastlines, and these were combined using ImageMagick tools.
+Why do the trenches often adjoin a belt of mountains?
+A ridge runs down the middle of the Atlantic Ocean, marking where new oceanic crust is created.
+Where are the other mid-ocean ridges located?
+Print Settings: Printer Brand: Wanhao Printer Model: Wanhao Duplicator i3 V2 Rafts: No Supports: No Resolution: 0.1 mm Infill: 20% Notes: Printed without a raft or supports; the hollow sections are able to bridge at the top.
+For high-quality prints with minimal infill, follow these guidelines: Print with at least six base layers and ten top layers for a good finish over the infill.
+Print with two walls, but go slow!
+There are many direction changes in the outer skin, so print at 60 mm/s for the infill but only 20 mm/s for the exterior.
+If your printer is very rigid, you may be able to increase speed.
+Make sure your z-height is well calibrated; a good first layer is essential for a seamless finish.
+Post-Printing: Glue two halves together with superglue.
+I printed in HatchBox Silver PLA at 200C, which looks fantastic...
+Design Details: Surface height data source: ETOPO1 (https://ngdc.noaa.gov/mgg/global/global.html) Surface height was scaled using a black-to-white monochrome image generated using the Generic Mapping Tools (GMT - http://gmt.soest.hawaii.edu).
+A second image depicting coastlines was created, and these were combined using ImageMagick tools.
 The 3D model was created by applying this image as a bump map to a standard sphere in Blender (https://www.blender.org/) and exporting as an STL.
-The model was sliced into hemispheres and hollowed out using MeshMixer (http://www.meshmixer.com/).
+The model was then sliced into hemispheres and hollowed out using MeshMixer (http://www.meshmixer.com/).

 Download Model from thingiverse